Language User Profiles

 - Ensure that there are continuous or even increasing opportunities for using Finnish in the future.

-- Appreciate the assimilator’s Finnish language proficiency.
+- Appreciate the smooth adaptor’s Finnish language proficiency.

 Language profiles of Finnish-speaking employees